Merzasphor/MWSE/docs/source/lua/type/tes3gameSetting/type.rst

 type
 ====================================================================================================

 `string`_.
+Read-only.
 The type of the variable, either 'i', 'f', or 's'.

 .. _`string`: ../../../lua/type/string.html